 We work hard to breed high quality Bouviers who reflect our understanding of a complete and correct dog.
 While we choose individuals for breeding who we feel can be competitive in sport or on the farm at home, we simply can't keep all the puppies even a very small kennel such as ours produces.
 Therefore we have the pups from our limited breedings available to the public.

 We do our best to ensure that the puppies are healthy and well adjusted at the time they leave home.
 Because we breed responsibly, we health test our adults before breeding them.
 These health tests are always available to prospective puppy homes.
-However, we have come to realize that once we have done the health testing we feel is necessary and appropriate, we can not determine what nature decides for our puppies once they leave home and are in an environment over which we have no control.
+However, we have come to realize that once we have done the health testing we feel is necessary and appropriate, we can not determine what nature decides for our puppies when they leave our home and are in an environment over which we have no control.
 Sometimes puppies (like humans) can have problems even though their parents are healthy.
 This is a fact that it is important that the prospective puppy home realizes and is comfortable taking responsibility for.

 Companion puppy...Working puppy...breeding quality puppy...
 What's the difference?